microsoft/winget-cli/doc/specs/#292 - winget should install an app if there is an exact match.md

 ## Abstract

 The winget.exe client attempts to be generous with the `search` command, but is a bit too generous with `install`.
-The *id* should be the unique key to identifying a package.
+The *id* should be the unique key to identifying a package (other than the package version).
 It should also be case insensitve from the perspective of command execution, but it should be case sensitive in terms of the displayed value.

+If a manifest was created with the *id* "Git.Git" then that is what would be displayed in the client output.
+Any combination of case in the `install` command should match.

+If multiple versions of the package have been created, and they differ in the casing for the *id* then the most recent version of the manifest should be used for displaying the characters in the search output.

+The latest version of a package is also the version that should be displayed during `search`, and subsequently installed.

 ## Inspiration